jjnanthakumar/jjnanthakumar/README.md

 :heart: Programming

-I am a Graduate in Computer Science and Engineering at Panimalar Engineering College of Engineering Chennai.
+I am a Graduate in Computer Science and Engineering at Panimalar Engineering College, Chennai.
 I love python and trying to find more about Full Stack Web Development.

-- 🔭 I’m currently working on Azure Synapse Analytics.
+- 🔭 I’m currently working on Azure Synapse Analytics, Azure Databricks, Azure Cognitive Services and Azure Machine Learning.
 - 💬 Ask me about anything.
 I will try to help you as much as I can.
 - ⚡ Quote: There is always time.
 You just have to find it.
 - 📫 How to reach me: